MSF operations in Gaza

 Details about MSF activities throughout Palestine in response to the ongoing humanitarian catastrophe in Gaza.

-Doctors Without Borders/Médecins Sans Frontières (MSF) has been working in Gaza for 35 years and our teams continue to provide lifesaving medical aid as the war enters its seventh month.
+Doctors Without Borders/Médecins Sans Frontières (MSF) has been working in Gaza for 35 years and our teams continue to provide lifesaving medical aid one year into the devastating current war.
 With both local Palestinian staff and international teams operating throughout Gaza, MSF is providing lifesaving medical care and humanitarian relief at a time of unimaginable suffering.
 Our work includes surgical support, wound dressing, physiotherapy, vaccination, mental health care, water and sanitation, and other essential needs.

 With a team of surgical and emergency staff, logisticians, and coordinators, our teams are providing Palestinians in Gaza with surgical and wound care, physiotherapy, postpartum care, primary health care, vaccination, and mental health services, in addition to critical water and sanitation activities.
 However, extremely volatile conditions on the ground, including systematic sieges of health facilities and evacuation orders, have forced us to continually adapt our operations.